 The annual TRI report provides citizens with critical information about their communities.
 The TRI Program collects data on certain toxic chemical releases to the air, water, and land, as well as information on waste management and pollution prevention activities by facilities across the country.

-The data are submitted annually to EPA, states, and tribes by facilities in industry sectors such as manufacturing, metal mining, electric utilities, and commercial hazardous waste.
-Many of the releases from facilities that are subject to TRI reporting are regulated under other EPA program requirements designed to limit harm to human health and the environment.
+The data are submitted annually to EPA, states, and Native Americans by facilities.
+I mean in industry sectors such as manufacturing and metal mining.
+Also electric utilities, and commercial hazardous waste.
+Many of the releases from facilities are subject to TRI reporting.
+They are also regulated under other EPA program requirements.
+Thereby designed to limit harm to human health and the environment.

 Also available is the expanded TRI Pollution Prevention (P2) Search Tool, which now allows users to graphically compare facilities within the same industry using a variety of environmental metrics.